ggebbie/BLUEs.jl/README.md

 - Inputs are streamlined by bundling all information with its central estimate and uncertainty.
 The Estimate type has this information and it is now used for solutions, first guesses, and observations.

-- It is recommended for `combine` to replace `solve` with the idea that information from two Estimates is combined to make a new Estimate. `solve` previously required an underdetermined or overdetermined problem to be specified, but now there is limited logic to do this automatically.

 - Operations can be performed on arbitrary `AlgebraicArray`s using the AlgebraicArrays.jl package.

-    Consistently composes with `DimArray`s, including for coefficients
+- Consistently composes with `DimArray`s, including for coefficients

-    `combine` does not require the observational operation to be in linear or matrix form.
+- `combine` does not require the observational operation to be in linear or matrix form.
 It currently accepts a Function argument which makes a priori impulse reponse calculations unnecessary.

+- It is recommended for `combine` to replace `solve` with the idea that information from two Estimates is combined to make a new Estimate. `solve` previously required an underdetermined or overdetermined problem to be specified, but now there is limited logic to do this automatically.

 ## Examples